Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ### Strengths and Weaknesses
 - **Strengths**: Has a higher chance of breaking lights during ghost events.
 Less active when the area is well-lit.
-- **Weaknesses**: Cannot operate light switches, keyboards, or TVs, but can turn on cars.
+- **Weaknesses**: Cannot operate light switches, but can operate everything else.

 ### Interactions
 - **Light Behavior**: Will move to a different room or reduce activity if lights are turned on in its current location.
 Instantly deactivates light switches in its vicinity.